-Car accidents are one of our nation’s leading causes of death each year, and Florida is no exception.
+Car accidents are one of our nation’s leading causes of death each year, and Fort Lauderdale is no exception.
 Throughout the Sunshine State, motorists lose their lives daily or incur serious injury as a result of car accidents.
 At Chalik & Chalik personal injury attorneys, our Fort Lauderdale car accident lawyers will always put your needs first.
 Distracted driving, operating a vehicle under the influence, or inclement weather can all play a role in motor vehicle crashes.
 Some of these numbers are startling.
 According to Florida Department of Highway Safety and Motor Vehicles:

 - As of July 2017, there were over 213,000 crashes throughout the state.

 - Of those, 88,258 led to motorist injury.

 - Over 135,000 Floridians incurred injury on area roadways in 2017.